new beginnings through old world medicine

 Today, Adela’s practice of care and creation is rooted in the urgent need to reclaim our connections to each other, creatively and practically, and with Atabey/Mother Earth.
 For her, now more than ever it is important that we remember who we are, and strive to undo how we are defined externally by keeping our stories alive, together.

-She finds joy and breath barefoot in the grass, swinging on a hammock, and dancing with her four-year-old.
+She finds joy and breath barefoot in the grass, swinging on a hammock, and dancing with her five-year-old.

 *Bo’matum to all my teachers known and unknown, beginning with my maternal grandmother Carmen (Indigenous Espiritismo), Aracoel Margarita ‘Kuku-ya’ Nogueras Vidal (Taino), Paula Terrero (Reiki), Don Alberto Ramirez (Aztek-Mexica Danza), Arocoel Michael Lopez (Taino), Rita Navarrete Perez (Meso-American Curanderismo), Toñita Gonzales (Meso-American Curanderismo), Sylvia Ledesma (Mexica), Abuela Celia Perez-Booth (Mexika/Lakota), Cara Page (Healing Justice), Olatokunboh Obasi (African Cosmology/Taino), Schantell Puameole Taylor (Kanaka Moli), Matt Birkhold (transformative cultural practices), Yuketi (Taino), Matthew Cross (life, love and film) and many others.